Hiring a Tax Professional Isn’t In My Budget, What Do I Do?

 As you are preparing your return, if there are things that don’t add up or make sense to you, write down any and all questions you have!

-Then take those questions and dig into them, research them, maybe even connect with a tax professional and PAY them to ask them some questions.
+Then take those questions and dig into them, research them, maybe even connect with a tax professional and PAY to ask them some questions.
+Don’t be surprised if some tax professionals do not feel comfortable with this, especially in the midst of tax season!

 Make sure that you feel confident with what you are putting on your tax return.
 Make sure that if the IRS questions your decisions, that you feel you have at least an 80-90% chance of winning.